 - A. Background Checks Mandated by Tribal Constitution.
 To fulfill requirements of the Tribal Constitution, the Election Board shall have background checks conducted of all individuals seeking candidacy for Tribal Ogema, Tribal Council, and the Tribal Court. - B. Purpose of Background Checks.
-The purpose of the background checks shall be to determine whether required Disclosures to the Membership have been made by Tribal Members seeking candidacy or nomination to the office of Tribal Ogema, Tribal Court or Tribal Council.
+The purpose of the background checks shall be to determine whether required Disclosures to the Membership have been made by Tribal Members seeking candidacy or nomination to the office of Tribal Ogema, Tribal Court or Tribal Council.; and to make determinations necessary to a finding of the eligibility of individuals running for a seat on the Tribal Court.
 Another purpose of the background checks shall be to confirm that Tribal Members seeking candidacy or nomination for Tribal Ogema and Tribal Court meet the Michigan residency requirement.
 The Background Check Report is not to be made public and is not considered to be an official record of the Election Board.
-Rather, it is to be held and used solely by the Election Board to verify the information provided by the Candidate. - C. Fee for Background Checks, The Election Board shall charge a fee for the background check that shall be no greater than the direct, outside cost(s) of the vendor(s) or data source(s) providing the background check.
+Rather it is to be held and used solely by the Election Board to verify the information provided by the Candidate. - C. Fee for Background Checks, The Election Board shall charge a fee for the background check that shall be no greater than the direct, outside cost(s) of the vendor(s) or data source(s) providing the background check.
 The amount of the fee shall be stated in the Declaration of Candidacy Packet.
-Payment of the fee must be made using a money order only and shall be required at the time the individual submits their completed Declaration of Candidacy Packet, the Election Board does not accept fee waivers in lieu of fees, for any reason.
-A Packet is not deemed complete for purposes of certification of Candidates unless such fee is paid as provided above. - D. Privacy of Personal Information.
+Candidates will be provided the opportunity to prove indigence and receive a fee waiver.
+Payment of the fee shall be required at the time the individual submits their completed Declaration of Candidacy Packet, the Election Board does not accept fee waivers in lieu of fees, for any reason.
+A Packet is not deemed complete for purposes of certification of Candidates unless such fee is paid as provided above.

+- D. Privacy of Personal Information.
 Candidates submitting a Declaration of Candidacy Packet shall be required to provide their social security number and date of birth for the background check on a separate form included in the Declaration of Candidacy Packet.
 The form shall not be retained by the Election Board and the separate form shall be destroyed once the Election and any subsequent challenges, including any Tribal Court proceedings related to such challenges, are completed.
-Any report obtained from the Criminal background check is to be used by the Election Board to verify the Candidate's information but is otherwise considered private and confidential.

-E. Penalty for False Statements.
-If the background check indicates that any Candidate for Tribal Council or Ogema submitted false information in the disclosures required by Article IV, Section 2(b) or Article V, Section 3(b) of the Tribal Constitution, then in addition to referring the matter to Tribal law enforcement, the Election Board shall not certify that individual as a Candidate appearing on the Ballot for that Election.
+Any report obtained from the Criminal background check is to be used by the Election Board to verify the Candidate's information but is otherwise considered private and confidential. - E. Penalty for False Statements.
+If the background check indicates that any Candidate for Tribal Council or Ogema submitted false information in the disclosures required by Article IV, Section 2(b) or Article V, Section 3(b) of the Tribal Constitution, then in addition to referring the matter to the Tribal Prosecutor we enforcement, the Election Board shall not certify that individual as a Candidate appearing on the Ballot for that Election.